-From top corner of FRONT/BACK piece, make a mark with a small line at the 3” and 4” points from the edge on right and left sides of pattern for 1” handle placement.
+From the top corner of the FRONT/BACK piece, make a mark with a small line at the 3” and 4” points from the edge on the right and left sides of the pattern for 1” handle placement.

 CONGRATULATIONS!
-You learned how to go from rough idea to making a 1/4 scale to making a paper prototype to making full-sized tissue patterns.
+You learned how to go from a rough idea to make a 1/4 scale to making a paper prototype to making full-sized tissue patterns.
 This is the first step to opening the doors to your imagination.
 With pen and paper, anything is possible.

 Always remember: From one rectangle come…

 More bag ideas.
 The Rule of 3 would look better for the front pocket of image A as compared to the top right image in B.

 By using a rectangle as a start, there are endless ideas for designing.